Preston High School (New York City)

-Preston High School is an American Roman Catholic high school for girl students and is located in the Throgs Neck neighborhood of the New York City borough of the Bronx.
+Preston High School is an American Roman Catholic high school for girl students and is located in the Throggs Neck neighborhood of the New York City borough of the Bronx.
 The school is chartered by the Board of Regents of the University of the State of New York and is accredited by the Middle States Association of Colleges and Schools.

 Its enrollment is about 600 young women from the Bronx and the metropolitan surrounding areas.
 Fifty-one percent of students are minority, and 49 percent are white.
 The student–faculty ratio is 13 to one, and 100 percent of graduates are accepted into post-secondary institutions.

-On February 25th, it was announced by the board of trustees that Preston high school will officially close its doors at the end of the 2024-2025 school year.

-After the announcement, a rally cry from the staff, students, parents and many alumni was sent throughout the Bronx to advocate for the school to remain open.
-After a hearing by NY State Attorney General Letitia James, Pressure was placed on the Divine order of sisters to accept a deal with the Ballys Foundation.
-On April 22, it was announced that a deal was reached for the sale of Preston high school for $8.5 million dollars.
-As a result of the deal, Preston High School will remain open for 25 years until a new lease agreement is finalized.

 History

 Preston High School was established in 1947 by the Sisters of the Divine Compassion, as an independent, college-preparatory school.

 The original school building, also known as "The Huntington Mansion" or "the mansion" to students and faculty, was the 19th-century waterfront mansion of Collis P. Huntington, whose wife Arabella Duvall Huntington purchased the property from Frederick C. Havemeyer, Jr. in 1884.
 Havemeyer lived there from 1863 when he purchased the property from the heirs of Dominick Lynch Lawrence.
 Prestonites believe the mansion is haunted by a ghost named Archie.

 The estate was sold to the Sisters of the Divine Compassion in 1927 and they established The House of the Holy Family as a residence and a school for girls.
 This was converted to a high school in 1947 and the name was changed in the memory of Monsignor Thomas Scott Preston, who with Mother Mary Veronica (Mary Caroline Dannat Star) founded the Sisters of the Divine Compassion.

 The school was expanded in 1960 and in 1965 to add another building, referred to by students as the "new building".
 This new building included many more classrooms, a gymnasium, a cafeteria, a library and science labs.
 Over the years, a computer room was added as technology changed.